 Use a Comprehensive Cybersecurity Platform

-By implementing the right solution, you can respond rapidly to critical process disruptions and system abnormalities.
+By implementing the right security solution, you can respond rapidly to critical process disruptions and system abnormalities.

 For example, IIOT sensors connected to public networks may need a secondary level of validation of their data.
 You also need to understand what data needs to flow, monitor ingress/egress points and use DMZ or data diodes to enforce secure data exchanges.